matplotlib/matplotlib/doc/api/api_changes.rst

   does the exact same thing as `FormatStrFormatter`, but for new-style formatting strings.

+* Deprecated `matplotlib.testing.image_util` and the only function within, `matplotlib.testing.image_util.autocontrast`.
+These will be removed completely in v1.5.0.

 * The ``fmt`` argument of :meth:`~matplotlib.axes.Axes.plot_date` has been changed from ``bo`` to just ``o``, so color cycling can happen by default.